danyshaanan/nsyrc/README.md

 `nsyrc <id>` prompts the user to run the link with --dry-run first, and then without.
 Use `--wet` to skip dry-run.

+`nsyrc -n` does the same for the first link that was not synced in the last 24 hours.

 `nsyrc -t <id>` trashes a link. `nsyrc -e` empties the trash.
 The trash is currently only accessible through opening ~/.nsyrc

 <!---